New Zaporizhzhia Dniper Bridge

-The New Zaporizhzhia Dniper Bridge is an under-construction controlled-access highway bridge in Zaporizhzhia, Ukraine.
+The New Zaporizhzhia Dniper Bridge is a controlled-access highway bridge currently under construction in Zaporizhzhia, Ukraine.
 Construction of the bridge began in August 2004 with the first span of the bridge opened for public vehicular use in January 2022 after several years of delays.
-The bridge was opened in a public ceremony on January 22, 2022, by President Volodymyr Zelensky.
-When completed, the bridge will stand at a height of 151 meters, making it the tallest in Ukraine and the eighth tallest in Europe.
+The bridge was opened in a public ceremony on 22 January 2022, by President Volodymyr Zelensky.
+When completed, the bridge will stand at the height of 151 meters, making it the tallest in Ukraine and the eighth tallest in Europe.

 Project overview

 The bridge consists of two spans that forms a 5.6 km long continuous highway connecting the east and west banks of the Dnieper at Zaporizhzhia.
 The highway and bridge project consists of six interchanges, a central two-deck bridge span and 27 overpasses.
-Construction on the bridge and bypass project began on August 30, 2004 with the westbound deck of the bridge completed in 2022 and opened for public use.
+Construction on the bridge and bypass project began on 30 August 2004 with the westbound deck of the bridge completed in 2022 and opened for public use.
 Construction on the eastbound deck of the bridge was halted in February 2022 as a result of the 2022 Russian Invasion of Ukraine.
 The total cost of the project is estimated to be 11.9 billion Hryvnia ($460 million).